typpo/quickchart-python/README.md

 # Installation

-Use the `quickchart.py` library in this project, or install through [pip](https://pypi.org/project/quickchart.io/):
+Use the `quickchart` library in this project, or install through [pip](https://pypi.org/project/quickchart.io/):

 ```
 pip install quickchart.io